 Analysis of information generated by these strategic processes that explain changes in the program's mission and strategy should be reported in this section.
 Programs should use logic models or other similar illustrations in their Self Study Reports to show the connections between the various aspects of their goals, measurements, and outcomes.
 The program should relate the information generated by these processes in its discussion of Standards 2 through 5 (how does the program's evaluation of its performance expectations lead to programmatic improvements with respect to faculty performance, serving students, and student learning).
-The program should explicitly articulate the linkage between Standard 1.3 and Standard 5.1 (how does the program's performance).
+The program should explicitly articulate the linkage between Standard 1.3 and Standard 5.1 (how does the program's evaluation of its student learning outcomes feed into its assessment of the program's performance).